Get

 There are some over-the-counter products available in treat or supplement form that are specifically designed to have calming effects for cats.
 Natural products are more effective if given some time in advance rather than a short time before the bath.
 They typically contain L-theanine, which is an ingredient found in green tea, alpha-casozepine, a milk-derived peptide, and tryptophan, which have been shown to naturally relieve anxiety.

 Prescription anxiety medication are also options, but these will need to be discussed directly with a veterinarian before use.
 It’s always best to consult a professional before adding any type of supplement to your cat’s regime.
-Having your veterinarian’s input can be quite helpful in these situations, as they will have the best recommendation for medication that could help you on an as-needed basis for stressful situations like bath time.
+Having a veterinarian’s input can be quite helpful in these situations, as they will have the best recommendation for medication that could help you on an as-needed basis for stressful situations like bath time.

 With regard to essential oils, you may find information promoting their use with calming effects on cats.
 However, the use of essential oils around cats is not recommended at all, as they are very dangerous.
 Cats lack the enzymes necessary to break down these products, and the lightest contact with some of them can be life threatening.
-Make sure you don’t diffuse any essential oils around your cat, and, if necessary, reach out to your vet for guidance.
+Make sure you don’t diffuse any essential oils around your cat, and, if necessary, reach out to a vet for guidance.

 6. Schedule a Play Session Beforehand